Quiet Presences: Black Women’s Interiority and Simone Leigh

 Turner Contemporary

-Simone Leigh: Recent Sculptures Guest Curator, Daniella Rose King, is joined by curator Cindy Sissokho, and poet Victoria Adukwei Bulley to explore the sculptural practice of Simone Leigh.
+Simone Leigh: Recent Sculptures Guest Curator, Daniella Rose King, was joined by curator Cindy Sissokho, and poet Victoria Adukwei Bulley to explore the sculptural practice of Simone Leigh.

-Guest curator Daniella Rose King will be joined by curator Cindy Sissokho, and poet Victoria Adukwei Bulley (author of Quiet).
-This three-way dialogue will explore Black women’s interiority, quietude, and intellectual and emotional labour in relation to the sculptural practice of Simone Leigh.
+Guest curator Daniella Rose King was joined by curator Cindy Sissokho, and poet Victoria Adukwei Bulley (author of Quiet).
+This three-way dialogue explored Black women’s interiority, quietude, and intellectual and emotional labour in relation to the sculptural practice of Simone Leigh.

-Bringing together curatorial, artistic, and literary voices, the event will examine how Leigh’s anonymised figures embody presence and self-possession while refusing capture.
-The format will balance conversation with poetic and textual offerings, creating an atmosphere of tenderness and depth that connects sculpture, writing, and Black feminist thought.
+Bringing together curatorial, artistic, and literary voices, the event examined how Leigh’s anonymised figures embody presence and self-possession while refusing capture.
+The format balanced conversation with poetic and textual offerings, creating an atmosphere of tenderness and depth that connected sculpture, writing, and Black feminist thought.

 About Daniella Rose King